 Omnivorous – acorns, beech nuts, cherries, bamboo shoots, leaves, grasses, grubs and insects

 Heavily forested areas in hills and mountains and also tropical rainforests

-Several moon bear populations face risk of extinction due to loss of habitat through deforestation.
+Several moon bear populations face the risk of extinction due to loss of habitat through deforestation.

 Born Free supports Animals Asia with their campaign to end the cruel practice of bear farming and also in their mission to rescue hundreds of bears in China.
-At the Animals Asia sanctuary in Hanoi, Vietnam, rescued bears receive expert veterinary treatment, enjoy nutritious food, lush natural foliage and the opportunity to swim in cool water.
+At the Animals Asia sanctuary, rescued bears receive expert veterinary treatment, enjoy nutritious food, lush natural foliage and the opportunity to swim in cool water.